Medications

 When will retatrutide be available?

 Retatrutide is not yet FDA-approved.
-Two Phase 3 trials have reported positive results as of May 2026, with seven more Phase 3 readouts expected in 2026.
+As of May 2026, three Phase 3 trials have reported positive results, with more Phase 3 readouts expected in 2026.
 The earliest likely FDA filing is late 2026 or 2027, with potential approval in 2027.

 How much more weight loss does retatrutide offer compared to Zepbound?

-Phase 3 trials show retatrutide produced up to 28.7% body weight loss vs approximately 21% for Zepbound at maximum dose.
-That is roughly an 8 percentage point difference, though individual results vary and retatrutide is not yet approved.
+TRIUMPH-1 showed retatrutide produced up to 28.3% body weight loss at 80 weeks vs approximately 21% for Zepbound at maximum dose.
+These are cross-trial comparisons — no head-to-head trial exists — and retatrutide is not yet approved.
+Individual results may vary.

 Does retatrutide have more side effects than Zepbound?

 Both drugs cause similar GLP-1 side effects like nausea and decreased appetite.
 Retatrutide may cause increased heart rate due to its glucagon component, which is not present in Zepbound.
+Dysesthesia was reported in 20.9% at the 12 mg dose in TRIUMPH-1.
 This is being closely monitored in trials.

 Can I take Zepbound now and switch to retatrutide later?